 I’m not sure I can describe what I do as a career, and I’m also not sure how long I want to continue it.
 I do think I want some kind of flexible work situation for the foreseeable future, because the idea of working 9-5, 40 hours a week in an office fills me with dread.

-However, I’m really not sure how much longer I want all of my income to be from freelance writer work.
+However, I’m really not sure how much longer I want all of my income to be from freelance writing work.
 I am starting to think about finding some kind of employed (obviously part-time) work that could provide some regular income and also mean I’m not solely responsible for drumming up business and making sure I’m earning enough.

 Any advice for the aspiring traveler about living and working on the road and managing finances?